Donald F. Malonson: World War II service

 Donald only left Gay Head once — to serve in the 61st United States Naval Construction Battalion in the South Pacific during World War II.

-In the morning of Dec.
+On the morning of Dec.
 7, 1941 on his way to work, Donald learned of the bombings at Pearl Harbor.
 He enlisted before reporting to his job.
-After being sent to Camp Perry in Virginia for training, and he shipped out of California with the 61st United States Naval Construction Battalion to serve in the Pacific.
+After being sent to Camp Perry in Virginia for training, he shipped out of California with the 61st United States Naval Construction Battalion to serve in the Pacific.
 He traveled throughout the South Pacific and was honorably discharged on Oct.
 10, 1945.

 Chief of the Wampanoag Tribe of Gay Head (Aquinnah)

 In 1951, his uncle Harrison Vanderhoop, also known as Chief No-Ho-No, nominated Donald as his successor.
 Malonson symbolically led his people for the next 52 years.
 Donald remarked about his role: